 Windows Vista users need to use the RunAs.exe console tool or the ShellRunas shell extension from Windows SysInternals to launch programs as a different user.
 Windows 7 includes the Run as different user feature as a built-in option in the right-click menu.

-You can create System Restore Points quickly by scripting it using WMI.
-Here is a script that helps you create a System Restore point in a single click in Windows 10, 8, 7, Vista and in Windows XP.
-There are two methods discussed, one using a Vbscript that I wrote, and other other is using … Read more
+You can create System Restore Points in a single-click by scripting it using WMI or using PowerShell.
+Here are some methods to quickly create a System Restore point in a single click in Windows 10, 8, 7, Vista and in Windows XP.
+For quick restore point creation, there are three methods discussed: One using the … Read more

 Every file or folder in a NTFS volume has a owner.
 Certain system files are owned by TrustedInstaller, some by SYSTEM account and others by the “Administrators” group.
 If a user creates a file or folder, that user is usually the owner of the file or folder.
 The owner is the one who can assign … Read more